-This aim is at the heart of the school’s culture and is the foundation for the other four Core Values – Excellence, Service, Intellectual Virtue, and Community.
+This aim is at the heart of the school's culture and is the foundation for the other four Core Values – Excellence, Service, Intellectual Virtue, and Community.
 Rosslyn values the spiritual development of each student and provides opportunities at each grade level for students to grow in their knowledge and understanding of who God is.
 This is done through an integrated Christian Religious Education (CRE) curriculum at each grade level, weekly chapel services, a variety of discipleship group opportunities, and morning devotions and prayer at the beginning of each day.

-In the Elementary School, classes begin each day with morning devotions and prayer.
+In Elementary School, classes begin each day with morning devotions and prayer.
 Each grade’s curriculum includes a CRE class built around Bible knowledge which is developmentally tailored to that age’s understanding.
 Our teachers also integrate their Christian faith and values into the life of the class and the various curriculum areas they teach.

 Rosslyn Academy Middle School strives to educate students wholly, including seeking to help students grow spiritually.
 Class begins each day with morning devotions and prayer time.
 Students are also encouraged to grow spiritually through weekly chapel services.
 Students are invited to be a part of the Middle School worship team, to join the Spiritual Life Committee, and to share other God-given gifts and talents with their peers in the chapel setting.
 Students are encouraged to participate in a discipleship group with a variety of days and times available to them each week.

 The Middle School has a Spiritual Emphasis Week once a year, which often involves a guest speaker coming to encourage and challenge students in their walk with Christ.
 Students take Christian Religious Education (CRE) for one semester each year they are at Rosslyn Academy.